Sony WH-1000XM4 vs SteelSeries Arctis Nova Pro Wireless

 Which one is better?

-Grab the SteelSeries if you need continuous play and love gaming - it's a no-brainer with its hot-swappable batteries.
+Grab the SteelSeries if you need hot-swappable batteries for non-stop gaming - it's a couple of bucks less.

 Who should buy each?

-Choose the Sony WH-1000XM4 if: you want top-tier noise cancellation for travel, need up to 30 hours of battery life, or prefer a lightweight design for long sessions.
+Choose the Sony WH-1000XM4 if: you want top-tier noise cancellation, need long battery life for travel, or prioritize sound quality.

-Choose the SteelSeries Arctis Nova Pro Wireless if: you need uninterrupted gaming with hot-swappable batteries, want to mix audio from two sources, or prefer a premium build with adjustable ANC.
+Choose the SteelSeries Arctis Nova Pro Wireless if: you need a headset for gaming with continuous play, want to switch between devices easily, or value a customizable audio experience.

 Conclusion